olooney/oranlooney.com/content/post/genji-ko.md

 Culture
 -------

-I wouldn't say genji-ko is exactly well-known in Japan - even kōdō is fairly obscure compared to more popular traditional arts from the same era such as tea ceremony or flower arranging - but they do show up fairly often as a motif in contemporary Japanese graphic design or on traditional handcrafted goods.
+I wouldn't say genji-kō is exactly well-known in Japan - even kōdō is fairly obscure compared to more popular traditional arts from the same era such as tea ceremony or flower arranging - but they do show up fairly often as a motif in contemporary Japanese graphic design or on traditional handcrafted goods.